multiversx/mx-sdk-playground/README.md

 # mx-sdk-playground

-Playground for contracts and dApps.
+Playground for contracts and dApps, shaped as a devcontainer for GitHub Codespaces or Visual Studio Code.

+Includes commonly-used tools and libraries for developing on the MultiversX platform: `Rust`, `mxpy`, `sc-meta`, `rust-analyzer` (extension), MultiversX SDKs for Python and JavaScript, and more.

 ## Open in Codespaces